Reference Games as a Testbed for the Alignment of Model Uncertainty and Clarification Requests: Introduction

 \section{Introduction}

 Ambiguity and misunderstanding in dialogue is inevitable \citep{weigand1999misunderstanding}.
 Problems in understanding and confusion can arise even for simple utterances, since speakers and addresses process speech subjectively and audience design in language production can never be perfect.
 For example, a request like “Can you pass me the blue pencil?” may prompt uncertainty in a situation where several blueish pencils are available, as color perception is subjective \citep{bimler2004quantifying} and context-specific \citep{mitterer2008recalibrating}.
-However, if an addressee cannot resolve an ambiguity, communication need not fail.
-They can initiate \emph{repair}, e.g., by asking a \emph{clarification request} (i.e., “The light blue one?”), which explicitly signals misunderstanding and requests additional information.
-Repair and clarification are fundamental mechanisms for achieving intersubjectivity and mutual understanding that humans employ frequently \citep[on average every 84 seconds, as found crosslinguistically by][]{dingemanse2015universal}.
-Often, it is the addressee who takes the lead in signaling an ambiguity, making mutual understanding a shared responsibility \citep{Clark_WilkesGibbs_1986, Clark_1996, dingemanse2023interactive}.
+However, if a listener cannot resolve an ambiguity, communication need not fail.
+They can initiate \emph{repair}, e.g., by asking a \emph{clarification request} (i.e., “The light blue one?”), which explicitly signals uncertainty and requests additional information.
+Repair and clarification are fundamental mechanisms for achieving intersubjectivity and mutual understanding, employed frequently by humans \citep[on average every 84 seconds, as found crosslinguistically by][]{dingemanse2015universal}.
+Often, it is the listener who takes the lead in signaling an ambiguity, making mutual understanding a shared responsibility \citep{Clark_WilkesGibbs_1986, Clark_1996, dingemanse2023interactive}.

 For language models, however, it is still an open question whether they employ similar mechanisms when facing uncertainty in dealing with human input.
 Although they can generate fluent and contextually appropriate responses, this very fluency can mask underlying comprehension problems, leading humans to overestimate model competence \citep{sieker-etal-2024-illusion, rathi2025} and undermining trust in collaboration \citep{dhuliawala-etal-2023-diachronic, si-etal-2024-large}.
-At the same time, their linguistically communicated confidence is often poorly calibrated to their actual accuracy \citep{MielkeSzlam2022}, raising the question of whether they can act adequately given uncertainty, e.g., by requesting clarification -- an ability crucial for preventing misunderstandings from being hidden behind confident output.
+At the same time, their linguistically communicated confidence is often poorly calibrated to their actual accuracy \citep{MielkeSzlam2022}, raising the question of whether they can act appropriately given uncertainty, e.g., by requesting clarification -- an ability crucial for preventing misunderstandings from being hidden behind confident output.